google/zetasql/docs/aggregate-dp-functions.md

 For example, bounding ages between 0 and 100 reflects public information because the age of most people generally falls within this range.

 Important: The results of the query reveal the explicit bounds.
-Do not use explicit bounds based on the entity data; explicit bounds should be based on public information.
+Don't use explicit bounds based on the entity data; explicit bounds should be based on public information.